sungnga/react-revents/README.md

   - Instead of using useEffect() hook, we're going to use the firestoreService() hook
     - This custom hook takes query, data, and deps parameters as an object
     - For query param, it's going to call the listenToEventsFromFirestore() method
-    - For data param, the arrow function will take events as an argument and then dispatches the listenToEvents() action that takes the events as an argument
+    - For data param, the arrow function will take events that we got back from the query as an argument and then dispatches the listenToEvents() action that takes the events as an argument
     - For deps param, list dispatch as a dependency in the dependencies array
     ```javascript
     useFirestoreCollection({